-Today is the feast day of Saints Pope Soter, Pope Caius, and Leonides.
+Today is the feast day of Saint Soter, Saint Caius, and Saint Leonides.
 Orate pro nobis.

 Saint Soter was raised to the papacy upon the death of Saint Anicetus in 161.
 By the sweetness of his discourses he comforted all afflicted persons with the tenderness of a father, and assisted the indigent with liberal alms, especially those who suffered for the Faith.
 He liberally extended his charities, according to the custom of his predecessors, to remote churches.
 He aided in particular that of Corinth, to which he addressed an excellent letter.
 Saint Dionysius of Corinth in his letter of thanks to Saint Soter, adds that the Pontifical letter together with the letter of Saint Clement, Pope, was read for the edification of the faithful on Sundays, during their assemblies to celebrate the divine mysteries.

 One of Saint Soter’s ordinances required all Christians except those in public penance to receive Communion on Holy Thursday.
 Saint Soter vigorously opposed the heresy of Montanus, and governed the Church up to the year 175.
 He was martyred on April 22, 175, under the emperor Marcus Aurelius, and buried on the Appian Way in the cemetery of Callixtus.
 (1,4)

 Pope Saint Caius, born in Dalmatia, was a relative of the emperor Diocletian.
 The cruel emperor did not for that reason spare him or his family during the bloody persecution of the years 283 to 296, during which the Christians of Rome were obliged to conceal themselves in caverns and cemeteries.